July 24, 2018 2 min read

 In the middle of the project area is the Siwash Lake Wilderness Resort, one of National Geographic’s “Unique Lodges of the World”.
 This resort built its image on the “unspoiled scenery of Canada’s Wild West.”
-This reforestation project will improve the rate of recovery ecologically, and serve as a test bed for remediating other wildfire-affected areas in the Cariboo.
+This reforestation project will improve the rate of ecological recovery and serve as a test bed for remediating other wildfire-affected areas in the Caribou.

 Tree species planted include Lodgepole Pine, Yellow Pine, Douglas Fir, Larch, Spruce, Cottonwood, and Aspen.

 This restoration work will improve the rate of recovery to forest conditions by reducing the regeneration delay and improving the uniformity of recovery.
 "The saplings may look small now, but in the course of our lifetime this area could become a dense forest once again" says Matt Hill, the founder of One Tree Planted.

 Even more good news: about 6 weeks after this planting took place, we got the snapshot below of a sapling planted that day, along with the update that thanks to some healthy seasonal rains, the saplings were vibrant and sturdy and taking very well to their new forever home.

 Want to get involved in our next project?
 Plant a tree today!

 Canopy Director and Eco-Storyteller

 August 09, 2022 0 min read